Lead Service Line Replacement (LSLR) Program Drinking Water State Revolving Fund (DWSRF)

 3. What types of projects can I use LSLR funding for?

 For a project to be eligible for LSLR funding, it must be otherwise DWSRF eligible, and be a LSLR project or associated activity directly connected to the identification, planning, design, and replacement of lead service lines.
+Some examples of eligible projects are:

 Entities may also include a request for reimbursement for eligible initial service line inventory activities that were required to comply with the EPA's Lead and Copper Rule Revisions.
 However, the activities must have been performed in accordance with all DWSRF program requirements to be reimbursed.